 SPC Radiologic Technology - Class attendance is mandatory.
-Students with 3 absences will be counseled.
-Students are allowed 5 absences during fall semester.
-After the 5 absence, the student will be dropped from the program, regardless of the student's grade.
+Students with three (3) absences will be counseled.
+Students are allowed five (5) absences during the fall semester.
+After the fifth (5) absence, the student will be dropped from the program, regardless of the student's grade.
 Policies regarding absences coincide with those established for South Plains College as outlined in the SPC General Catalog.

-It is extremely important that students arrive for class on time.
+It is extremely important to arrive for class on time.
 Tardiness disrupts the instructor and the other students.
 Students who chronically arrive late will be counseled.
 The student should be prepared for class at the scheduled class start time.
-3 tardies will equal 1 absence.
+3 tardy will equal 1 absence.

-Students with perfect attendance and two or less tardies will be awarded 2 points to their final grade at the end of the semester.
+Students with perfect attendance and two or less tardy will be awarded 2 points to their final grade at the end of the semester.